Student Profile: Sophie Draper, Feeding Growth Assistant

-*Disclaimer: The LFS 496 Career Development in Land and Food Systems Practicum is the updated title of the previously-named LFS 496 Career Development in Land and Food Systems Intership.
-Any mentions of the “internship program” are made in reference to the LFS 496 Career Development Practicum.
+*Disclaimer: The Career Development in Land and Food Systems course is the updated title of the previously-named Career Development in Land and Food Systems Internship.

 Supervisor: Véronik Campbell

 What do you study and why does it matter to you?